jinfy/dgl_demo/README.md

 # dgl_demo
 dgl test demo
 We're running a link prediction task.
-When using the cpu, the result of five runs is deterministic.
+Which refer to the website https://blog.csdn.net/vincent_duan/article/details/121548288 When using the cpu, the result of five runs is deterministic.
 device = 'cpu'